 This guide was designed to give communities step-by-step support to carry out a participatory planning project.
 Whether it’s redesigning an intersection, securing a street, creating a public space, implementing a local travel plan, or greening a common courtyard, the proposed approach will allow you to make your project a truly collaborative initiative.
 Published in 2016.

-The good development of commercial arteries, the public space par excellence of our cities and a central element of their cultural and economic dynamism, is essential to the development of our cities.
-Our third factsheet offers you the opportunity to discover proposals to make these places more friendly, accessible, green and dynamic.
+Thoughtful development of commercial arteries—some of the liveliest public space in our cities and a central element in their cultural and economic dynamism—is essential to the enhancement of our cities.
+Our third fact sheet helps you discover proposals to make these places more friendly, accessible, green, and dynamic.
 Published in October 2016.

 Promoting active mobility in urban areas is an excellent strategy for sustainable development and public health.
 It is still necessary that the movements of vulnerable users can be done in a safe environment.
 Find out how it is possible to improve securing intersections and crossings in our fact sheet.
 Published in October 2016.

-Participatory urban planning is a process with a great potential for transforming the city and its neighbuorhoods, with their different stakeholders, but it is still necessary to plan for its success.
-Inspired by the community planning and works of Jan Gehl and Jane Jacobs, this participatory process emphasizes the importance of citizen participation to create living environments that meet the needs of the communities that inhabit them.
+Participatory urban planning is a process with a great potential for transforming the city and its neighbourhoods with different stakeholders, but it is still necessary to plan for its success.
+Inspired by the community planning and the works of Jan Gehl and Jane Jacobs, this participatory process emphasizes the importance of citizen participation to create livable environments that meet the needs of the communities that inhabit them.
 Published in June 2017.

 Urban arteries (also known as “urban boulevards”) are densely populated and widely used, particularly by pedestrians.
-Due to its volume and high speed, motorized traffic on the arteries affects air quality, noise level, temperature and pedestrian safety.
-We propose you to discover how can cohabitation at the level of arteries and urban boulevards work in this second fact sheet.
+Due to traffic volume and high speeds, motorized traffic on arteries affects air quality, noise level, temperature, and pedestrian safety.
+In this fact sheet, we propose solutions for the shared use and animation of arteries and urban boulevards.
 Published in October 2016.